auto scaling observability

 Observability enables teams to gain deep insights into system behavior, understand complex interactions, and troubleshoot issues effectively.
 Conversely, monitoring provides a systematic approach to tracking predefined metrics, generating alerts, and ensuring the system meets performance requirements.

-Organizations can create a robust system monitoring and management strategy by combining observability and monitoring.
+Combining observability and monitoring can help organizations create a robust system monitoring and management strategy.
 This integrated approach empowers teams to quickly detect, diagnose, and resolve issues, improving system reliability, performance, and customer satisfaction.

 The Starting Point: Observability vs Monitoring